 As professional chimney sweeps, there’s a common issue that we’ve been running into more and more during the past few years.
 Contractors, interior designers, and do-it-yourself homeowners are removing the fireplace lintel.
 Perhaps this is to create, in their minds, a more aesthetically-pleasing fireplace by making a taller firebox opening.
 However, removing the lintel can … Continue reading Three Reasons NEVER To Remove A Fireplace Lintel

 What is a prefab fireplace?
-A prefabricated fireplace goes by many names–a “prefab,” a “factory-built fireplace” or a “ZC” (Zero Clearance).
+A prefabricated fireplace goes by several names–a “prefab” or “factory-built fireplace.”
 Another term would be “decorative heating appliance.”
 These fireplace systems are manufactured in a factory, assembled at the customer’s home and installed into the wood framing of the chimney structure.
-This type of fireplace … Continue reading Frequently Asked Questions about Prefab Fireplaces
+This type of fireplace is tested to the U.L. … Continue reading Frequently Asked Questions about Prefab Fireplaces

 I had an interesting conversation with a caller recently.
 She had emptied her ashes from her fireplace, placed them in her outside trash can and left to run some errands.
 What she hadn’t realized was that the embers were still hot even though it had been a few days since her last fire.
 A neighbor … Continue reading How NOT to Burn Down Your House!